 Most of the time, I end up going to the same cafes or just staying in, even when I really want a change of scene.
 But after trying a few short drives and nearby spots, I realised there are actually quite a few places within 30 to 50 km that don’t need much planning at all.

-Some are quiet and peaceful, some are good for a casual walk or photos, and a few are just perfect when you want to drive, eat something nice, and come back.
+In 2026, some are quiet and peaceful, some are good for a casual walk or photos, and a few are just perfect when you want to drive, eat something nice, and come back.
 These are the kind of places I now consider when I don’t want a big plan, just a simple, easy outing.

 Asola Bhatti Wildlife Sanctuary (~25 km from Gurgaon)